madhav2k/ical_parser/VedicCalendarParser/README.md

 ## Features

 - Convert ICS (iCalendar) files to JSON format
+- Extracts the events of user's interest from the JSON file
-- Convert JSON data back to ICS format
+- Converts events back to ICS format and spits out a .ics file which can be directly imported into any ICS compatible calendar
 - Vedic astrology calculations (Hora calculations)
 - Support for multiple languages (English, Hindi, Tamil, Telugu, Malayalam)
 - Timezone-aware date/time handling